HaiderSyed321/SkyWatch-Final-Submission/Haider_Syed_Take_Home_Assignment.md

 ### The Core Problem

 When answering questions like "How many users churned last quarter and returned this quarter?", we usually must perform nested CTEs.
-Analysts usually repeat that work, and business users can't self-serve those queries due to SQL complexity.
+Analysts or engineers usually repeat that work, and business users can't self-serve those queries due to SQL complexity.

 ### My Proposed Solution